capactio/capact/docs/proposal/20211207-delegated-storage.md

     The service may implement a different API, depending on a given use case:

     1. `ValueAndContextStorageBackend`: CRUD operations on output TypeInstance actually manages external resource (e.g. Vault) -> onCreate, onUpdate, and onDelete actually creates, updates and deletes a given resource.
-    3. `ContextOnlyStorageBackend`: Output TypeInstance represents external resources managed in different way (e.g. via Capact actions - like Helm Runner).
+    3. `ContextStorageBackend`: Output TypeInstance represents external resources managed in different way (e.g. via Capact actions - like Helm Runner).
 IMO we shouldn't move actual Helm release installation to TypeInstance "constructor").

         - The service can also implement watch for external resources (e.g. Kubernetes secrets) and call `createTypeInstances` and `deleteTypeInstances` Hub mutations.
 We may provide Go framework to speed up such development, similarly as we have with Runner concept.